oculometric/framework-renderer/README.md

 - support for multiple render passes sent to the post processing shader (colour, normal, depth, AO)
 - object shader and material sorting to minimise context switches required
 - viewport resizing at runtime
+- simple object manipulation with user input
 - (INCOMPLETE) frustrum culling based on object bounding boxes
 - (INCOMPLETE) ambient occlusion using compute shaders

+## Credits
+Every part of the project is created by me, aside from:
+- DDSTextureLoader.h/.cpp, supplied by the course
+- Skybox background is a modified version of NASA's 2020 Deep Star Maps (https://svs.gsfc.nasa.gov/4851/); NASA/Goddard Space Flight Center Scientific Visualization Studio.
+Gaia DR2: ESA/Gaia/DPAC.
+Constellation figures based on those developed for the IAU by Alan MacRobert of Sky and Telescope magazine (Roger Sinnott and Rick Fienberg).